RamEio/ramy-eid-portfolio/project_agents/counselor.md

   - Transmits deliverables, test plans, and acceptance criteria for each milestone or release candidate.
 - **QA/Tester → Counselor:**
   - Executes tests, reports bugs, validates fixes, and confirms acceptance or requests further changes.
+- **Counselor:** Analyzes Scribe documentation for quality patterns and determines if consultation is needed.
+- **Counselor Decision:** Either consults Product Manager or proceeds with validation based on pattern analysis.
+- **If Consultation Needed:** Counselor → Product Manager for strategic validation of quality standards and acceptance criteria.
+- **If No Consultation Needed:** Counselor proceeds with validation based on established patterns.
 - **Counselor:**
   - Coordinates bug fixes and retesting with Lead Developer and other agents as needed.
   - Ensures all acceptance criteria and quality standards are met before release.